-Educational exchange programs allow Ivoirians and Americans to travel to the other’s country to study and to participate in direct exchange.
-The Cultural Affairs Section oversees the Fulbright and Hubert H. Humphrey educational exchange programs, the International Visitor program, and provides links to other exchange programs.
+Educational exchange programs allow Ivoirians and Americans to travel to the other’s countries to study and participate in direct exchanges.
+The Embassy’s Public Affairs Section oversees the Fulbright and Hubert H. Humphrey educational exchange programs and provides links to other exchange programs.

 Community College Initiative (CCI) Program

-Completed applications must be e-mailed to FulbrightCdI@state.gov by December 29, 2018
+Completed applications must be e-mailed to FulbrightCdI@state.gov no later than January 15, 2021.

-Scholarship awards for the 2019-2020 Community College Initiative (CCI) Program are contingent on the appropriation of Federal funding by the United States Congress.
+Scholarship awards for the 2021-2022 Community College Initiative (CCI) Program are contingent on the appropriation of federal funding by the United States Congress.

-The CCI Program demonstrates U.S. commitment to increasing access to higher education for underserved international students from selected countries and utilizes the learning environment offered at U.S. community colleges.
-The program also builds U.S. community colleges’ efforts to deepen international education partnerships and programming.
+The CCI Program demonstrates U.S. commitment to increased access to higher education for international students from underrepresented and underserved communities in selected countries and highlights the learning environment offered at U.S. community colleges.
+The program also supports U.S. community colleges’ efforts to deepen international education partnerships and programs.

-Community colleges are predominantly publicly funded, inclusive institutions in local communities that welcome all who desire to learn, regardless of wealth, heritage, or previous academic experience.
-Community colleges offer individual courses (credit and non-credit), certificate programs, workforce training, and Associate degrees.
-There are 1,132 public, independent and tribal community colleges across the United States.
+Community colleges are predominantly publicly funded, inclusive institutions located in both urban and rural communities that welcome all students who seek to learn, regardless of income, age, ethnicity, or prior academic background.
+Community colleges offer individual credit and non-credit courses, certificate programs, specialized workforce development training, and associate degrees.
+Associate degree coursework at community colleges is roughly equivalent to that offered in the first two years of a four-year Bachelors’ degree program.
+There are more than 1,100 public, independent, and tribal community colleges across the United States.
 Community colleges are sometimes referred to as technical colleges or junior colleges.

 Fields of Study Summary